Department of Justice is now the Department of Communities and Justice. Find out more >

 The Fair Work Commission can only conduct arbitration in a general protections dismissal case if you and your employer agree.

 Arbitration is a form of dispute resolution like a hearing.
-In an arbitration a member of the Fair Work Commission hears evidence from you and your employer, and makes a decision about your case.
+In arbitration a member of the Fair Work Commission hears evidence from you and your employer, and makes a decision about your case.

 If you cannot come to an agreement at conciliation, you and your employer can agree to have the matter decided by arbitration at the Fair Work Commission.
 A date for arbitration will be set on a different day, possibly several months after the conciliation has taken place.